Hisato-Komatsu/Repeated_Harmony/README.md

 (Matplotlib 3.9.2 , pandas 2.2.3 : used only for visualization)

+Actual results of numerical experiments are provided in data_Sep12_2026

 # Declaration of generative AI and AI-assisted technologies

 During the development of this code, the author used Microsoft Copilot and ChatGPT for code reviews and improvement suggestions.